GM-Consult-Pty-Ltd/text_indexing/README.md

 Alternatively, pass a stream of documents `TextIndexer.documentStream` or `TextIndexer.collectionStream` for indexing whenever either of these streams emit (a) document(s).

-The `TextIndexer.indexCollection` method indexes text from a collection of `JSON `documents, emitting the `Postings` for each document in the `TextIndexer.postingsStream`.

-The `TextIndexer.emit` method adds an event to the `postingsStream`.

-Listen to `TextIndexer.postingsStream` to handle the postings list emitted whenever a document is indexed.

 Implementing classes override the following asynchronous methods for interacting with the `TextIndexer.index`:
-- `TextIndexer.indexText` indexes a text document;
+* `TextIndexer.indexText` indexes a text document;
-- `TextIndexer.indexJson` indexes the fields in a JSON document;
+* `TextIndexer.indexJson` indexes the fields in a JSON document;
-- `TextIndexer.indexCollection` indexes the fields of all the documents in a JSON document collection; and
+* `TextIndexer.indexCollection` indexes the fields of all the documents in a JSON document collection; and
-- `TextIndexer.emit` adds an event to the `TextIndexer.postingsStream` after updating the `TextIndexer.index`;
+*  `TextIndexer.updateIndexes` method updates the `TextIndexer.index` with new postings and k-gram entries.

 Use one of three factory constructors to instantiate a `TextIndexer`:
 * [`TextIndexer.index`](#textindexerindex);